 Don’t get carried away with frivolous purchases — the last thing your wallet needs is a shopping spree.
 Credit cards can put you on a hamster wheel where making minimum payments barely nibbles at the balance.

-If you do have a high credit card balance, don’t fear — you can erase it.
+If you do have a high credit card balance, don’t fear — you can erase it by prioritizing it and not adding to it.

 Lacking a Clearly Defined Plan